Squarespace vs WordPress – easy to use vs limitless

 000webhost is completely free, but you’re limited, obviously, and your website looks like a giant spiderweb made of ads.
 I wouldn’t recommend this to anyone if you want your website to look professional, but it would work well enough if you’re doing a school project.

-A cheap but reliable alternative would be Hostinger, whose prices start at just $1.99/month (price increases to $3.99 when you renew).
+A cheap but reliable alternative would be Hostinger, whose prices start at just $2.59/month.
 Additionally, .com domains on the platform start at $8.99 a month.
 It would be a great choice that lets to make a professional site on a budget.

 Bluehost is also quite affordable, with its prices starting at $2.95/month (for a 36-month plan).
 For the price, this website hosting provider has a lot to offer and it would be great for a small business site or a personal blog.

 And lastly, WPEngine is the master of everything that’s WordPress-related.
-The prices start at $25/month.
+The prices start at $22.50/month.
 WPEngine is that hosting provider that chases just one rabbit and catches it every single damn time.

 Since there are so many hosting options, you can migrate your website whenever you see fit – some providers even offer free website migrations.